okionka/RedMatic_wiki/en:Intro.md

-_RedMatic_ combines several software components to a CCU Addon, a software package for a Homematic CCU3 or RaspberryMatic that can be installed comfortably via the WebUI.
+_RedMatic_ combines several software components to a CCU Addon, a software package for a Homematic CCU3 or RaspberryMatic.
+Homematic is a series of smart home automation components by the manufacturer [eQ-3](https://eq-3.de), popular especially in Germany.

 The basis is formed by [Node-RED](https://nodered.org/about/) with the [CCU Nodes for Node-RED](https://github.com/HM-RedMatic/node-red-contrib-ccu).
 These components offer the possibility to visually and easily create rules, automations, scripts and connections to external services and systems for a Homematic System.
 To a large extent even without programming knowledge.
 In the